 Arapahoe/Douglas Works! remains a leader in apprenticeship initiatives throughout the state and nation, and as a result, continues to receive new and innovative grant funding to support the efforts.
-The HUB model, operated under Arapahoe/Douglas Works! leadership continues to generate momentum that has spurred growth in registered apprenticeships in a variety of industries throughout the state.
+The HUB model, operated under Arapahoe/Douglas Works! leadership continues to generate momentum that has spurred growth in registered apprenticeships in a variety of industries throughout the state This momentum has also stirred an interest in apprenticeship programs among job seekers.
+From 7/1/2019-